Some big Prizes will be given away. Don’t miss your chance to win a free heli-ski trip!

 Are you not getting noticed because your listing is on sites next to thousands of other properties?
 What does it matter if your target audience can not find you?

-SnowPals’ listing is affordable, user friendly, and niche targeted to the Lake Tahoe Area vacation rentals and ski leases.
-We’ve been helping vacation rental owners increase their booking referrals since 1999 by connecting SF Bay Area professionals who enjoys snow sports with Tahoe area property owners to book vacation rentals and ski lease organizers looking for seasonal ski lease members.
+SnowPals’ listing is affordable, user friendly, and niche targeted to Lake Tahoe vacation rentals and ski leases.
+We’ve been helping vacation rental owners increase their booking referrals since 1999 by connecting SF Bay Area professionals who enjoy snow sports with Tahoe area property owners to book vacation rentals and ski lease organizers looking for seasonal ski lease members.

 Comparison of Airbnb & VRBO Advertising / Listing Fees